by John Ellis

 Edward Prigg and his crew of men that Ashmore’s widow sent into Pennsylvania to retrieve Margaret ran into a problem.
-The great State of Pennsylvania disagreed with their claim that Margaret was a slave.
+The great Commonwealth of Pennsylvania disagreed with their claim that Margaret was a slave.
 Not waiting for the courts to decide the issue, Prigg kidnapped Margaret and her two children and escaped back into Maryland.
 According to historian H. Robert Baker, “Margaret thereafter disappears from the historical record, with abolitionists later reporting that she and her children were sold further south.”

 Before getting to the pertinent details of the SCOTUS decision, the tragic fate of Jerry Morgan needs to be heard.

 Understandably distraught over the kidnapping of his wife and children, Jerry traveled to Harrisburg to personally plead with the governor to intervene.
 While returning home, his jacket was stolen by a crew member of the boat.
 Worse than the loss of his jacket, his papers declaring him a free man were in one of the pockets.
 After being unable to prove his status when asked, he was suspected of being a runaway slave and was arrested.
 Grieving and terrified, he tried to escape by jumping to the shore but fell into the river.
 Since his hands were tied, he drowned.

 It should infuriate us that there is a chance that the descendants of Ashmore’s widow are still enjoying the fruits provided by slavery while there is also a chance that the descendants of Jerry and Margaret Morgan are still suffering from the effects of slavery and its evil twin Jim Crow.
-But that’s an important rabbit trail about systemic racism that many white evangelicals in America should explore.
+And that’s an important rabbit trail about systemic racism that many white evangelicals in America should explore.
 However, the topic deserves its own article and I’ll have to set it aside for now.